 Role & Responsibilities

 According to Article V, Section 1(g) of the Constitution, the Nominations Committee shall aid in the search for candidates for Offices and Committees, Stewards and YUSAPUY representatives on various bodies.
-The Committee shall also oversee procedures for YUSAPUY’s Annual General Elections and shall conduct any necessary by-elections (see Article V, section 1 and Article XI, section 3).
+The Committee shall also oversee procedures for YUSAPUY’s Biennial General Elections and shall conduct any necessary by-elections (see Article V, section 1 and Article XI, section 3).
 This includes: initiating a review of the Elections Policy and related procedures, setting up an Elections Committee; ensuring that the Elections Committee receives the up to date policy and procedures, ensuring that the Elections Committee understands their role in conducting the elections, working with the YUSAPUY office staff to circulate the Call for Nominations to all members in good standing; overseeing the nominations portion of the AGM, including closing the nominations, verifying the list of eligible voters (together with the Membership Officer and YUSAPUY office staff) and making the voting list available to the Election Committee; answering questions that may arise from the Elections Committee up to the end of the AGM, after which questions would go to the Executive Board.

 The goal of the Nominations Committee is to ensure that all elections and voting follows the five principles of Impartiality/Independence, Transparency, Integrity, Competence and Fairness.